tc39/proposal-weakrefs/specs/weakrefs.md

 It performs the following steps:

 1. If Type(target) is not Object, throw a TypeError exception
+1. If Type(executor) is not Undefined or Type(executor) is not Function, throw a TypeError exception
 2. If SameValue(target, holdings), throw a TypeError exception
-3. If !SameValue(target, executor), throw a TypeError exception
+3. If SameValue(target, executor), throw a TypeError exception
 4. Let _currentTurn_ be GetCurrentJobReference().
 5. Let _targetRealm_ be ?
 GetFunctionRealm(target).
 6. Let _thisRealm_ be ?
 GetFunctionRealm(**this**).